-As an advocate for a restorative justice policies and practices, I am committed to legislation that addresses harm in a community-centered.
+As an advocate for a restorative justice policies and practices, I am committed to legislation that addresses harm in a community-centered manner.
 We need to increase federal funding and use of programs that work to treat addiction and heal families.
 We have too few beds and halfway houses in the district.
-You either need to go to Ithaca or Buffalo if you want to seek treatment, we are not allowing families to be apart of the recovery process.
+You either need to go to Ithaca or Buffalo if you want to seek treatment, we are not allowing families to be a part of the recovery process.

 We must pursue comprehensive reform of our criminal justice system to shift the focus from punishment to treatment.
 By bringing people and providers together to break the cycle of addiction, we can take the necessary steps to help repair the damage these drugs have wrought on our communities.

-Here in the New york 23rd, immigration drives our local economy.
-We rely on migrant workers to to work on our farms, we have many immigrants working in our world-class universities, and our district was built by immigrants, including my own family.
+Here in the New York 23rd, immigration drives our local economy.
+We rely on migrant workers to work on our farms, we have many immigrants working in our world-class universities, and our district was built by immigrants, including my own family.

 We must be open to accepting new immigrants and cultures.
 It spurs our economy and creates innovation.
 It is never the right time to build walls and shut ourselves off.
 I support legislation to ensure our immigration policies are clear and simplify the visa process so our workers and immigrant populations are better able to support our district.